jasonsatran/sqlrun/README.md

 # duckrun

-- Under Development.
 - Utility to run a series of scripts and report the running times.
-- Initial support is planned for Redshift and Python.
+- Initial support is for Redshift and Python.
+- work in progress

+## Redshift setup

+- copy the config file and input your secrets.
+An example config file can be found in the project root.

+`cp redshift_config.yaml redshift_config.yaml`

+- configure the yaml file with your settings
+- execute the following using your config

+`python redshift_run.py redshift_config.yaml`

+## Python Demo

+`make intagrationTest`

-## Sample Output
+## Resdhift Sample Output

 `$ python tests/integration_test/python_process_integration.py`